mikeizbicki/cmc-csci143/week_10/README.md

 1. Several people have emailed me about extra credit... these discussions must happen in person and not over email

+1. We will finish up week 9 notes today before starting on the material below

 ## Lecture Notes

 **Reading:**